MCKnaus/NuisanceParameters/README.md

 ### Learn More about `NuisanceParameters`

-See our vignettes to learn more: (to be filled)
+See our vignettes to learn more:

 - `vignette("quick_start")` is a more detailed introduction to `NuisanceParameters`
-- `vignette("Estimation")` is a discussion of estimation schemes
+- `vignette("estimation")` shows available estimation options to better suit the task at hand
-- `vignette("Multivalued")` is a discussion of multivalued treatments
+- `vignette("multivalued")` illustrates support of multivalued
+  treatments

 ### Bug reports & support